kadena-io/pact/docs/pact-reference.md

 (accounts.transfer-msg)
 ```
 The latter will execute slightly faster, as there is less code to interpret at transaction time.

+#### Types as necessary
+With table schemas, Pact will be strongly typed for most use cases, but functions that do not
+use the database might still need types.
+Use the [typecheck](typecheck) REPL function to add
+the necessary types.
+There is a small cost for type enforcement at runtime, and too many type
+signatures can harm readability.
+However types can help document an API, so this is a judgement call.

 ### Control Flow {#controlflow}
 Pact supports conditionals via [if](#if), bounded looping, and of course function application.